raspibolt/raspibolt/guide/bonus/bitcoin/safu-ninja.md

 * (Optional) Punch the name of the wallet on a washer (e.g. "WALLET XY").
 It might come handy in a few years to remember what wallet was associated with this backup and also because some wallets might use uncommon derivation paths.
 Check this [list of derivation paths](https://walletsrecovery.org/){:target="_blank"} supported by each wallet is maintained by @NVK and @J9Roem.

 * (Optional) Punch the date of creation of your wallet, known as the "birth date".
 This could help you quicken the search for your UTXOs when reconstructing the wallet in a few years.
-The wallet software used for recovery will not need to scan the entire blockhain but will start at the birth date.
+The wallet software used for recovery will not need to scan the entire blockchain but will start at the birth date.
 This does not apply to LND onchain wallets which use the azeed cipher scheme that includes birth date in the mnemonic words.

 * Stack all the washers on the bolt

 * Screw and tighten the wingnut

 You're set!
-You now have a DIY steel metal backup that will be resistant to fire, flood, schocks and other kind of environmental damages.
+You now have a DIY steel metal backup that will be resistant to fire, flood, shocks and other kinds of environmental damages.

 ---